anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Kinesis.md

 - Makes easy to collect, process, and analyze streaming data in real-time.
 Ingest real-time data.
+# Streaming data
+- Streaming data is data that is emitted at high volume in a continuous, incremental manner with the goal of low-latency processing.
 # Kinesis service
 - **Data streams:** capture, process, and store data streams.
 - **Data Firehose:** load data stream into AWS data stores.